 Only billing administrators can view the transaction history.
 No paper invoices are sent to the billing contact.

 The transaction history shows all account activity related to resource charges and payments.
 The report uses the US Pacific timezone.

 - Daily: Every day you are charged for the resources you actually use.
 Usage up to the free quota limits is included in the usage total, but not in the billable amount.
 Usage above the free quota is charged at the regular rates.

 - Monthly: At the beginning of each month all daily charges for the previous month are summed, applicable taxes are computed, and the total charges are debited from the payment method that is linked to the app.

 Some countries tax App Engine fees.
 If taxes apply in your country of residence, your bill will include any applicable taxes.
-Note that the daily budget does not include taxes.
+Note that the spending limit does not include taxes.
 Taxes are added to your charges after daily spend has been calculated, so the final charge to your account may be larger than the spending limit amount.
 To see any taxes in your bill, in the Google Cloud Platform Console, go to Billing.
 Select the billing account, then go to the History page to view the transaction history.